For Richer, For Poorer

 It’s so easy to fall in love, but why is it so hard to have a heart-to-heart with your amour about finances?

 To Have and To Hold

-The groom would get to have everything previously owned by his bride, and hold onto her dowry for “safe keeping”.
-That’s a lot different than how it works in our current day and age.
+The groom would get to have everything previously owned by his bride and hold onto her dowry for “safekeeping.”
+That’s very different from how it works in our current day and age.

-Most of the time, both parties are earning their own respective paychecks before two become one.
+Most of the time, both parties are earning their respective paychecks before two become one.

 As individuals, you’re managing money, paying bills and (hopefully) budgeting enough for a single person.

-Even if you’re a single parent, you still have full control over where your hard earned money is going.
+Even if you’re a single parent, you still have complete control over where your hard-earned money is going.

 And then you pair up with another person, and the negotiation begins.
 They say money conflict is the second leading cause for divorce.
 One person may be a spender, while the other is a saver.
-Or maybe one partner gets in over his or her head with bills or credit cards, and tries to hide it from the other half.
+Or maybe one partner gets in over their head with bills or credit cards and tries to hide it from the other half.

-There are so many possible money issues that can cause trouble in paradise.
-Especially if the communication component is not there.
+Many possible money issues can cause trouble in paradise, especially if the communication component is not there.

 We think we know what we’re doin’ / That don’t mean a thing / It’s all in the past now / Money changes everything